buzdugan/weekend_box_office/README.md

 - Data Warehouse - [**BigQuery**](https://cloud.google.com/bigquery)
 - Data transformation: [**Data Build Tool (dbt)**](https://www.getdbt.com)
 - Data visualization - [**Looker Studio**](https://lookerstudio.google.com/overview)

+# Project Details and Implementation
+This project uses Google Cloud Platform, particularly BigQuery and Cloud Composer which comes with its own Cloud Storage.

+The Cloud infrastructure is mostly managed with Terraform, except for the VM instance which is created manually and the dbt instances.

+Weekly data ingestion is done via an Airflow DAG inside Cloud Composer.
+The DAG downloads the new report weekly into Cloud Composer default bucket which acts as the Data Lake for the project.
+The data format is relatively complicated: an excel file from which we only select the top 15 rows, clean it and format it to csv file.
+The DAG creates or appends the data to a BigQuery table partitioned by week and clustered on distributor and film.

+dbt is used for creating the transformations needed for the visualizations.
+A view is created in a staging phase with aggregations by distributor and film and a final table containing the aggregations by distributor alone is materialized in the deployment phase.

+The dashboard is a simple Google Looker Studio report with 2 widgets.

 ## Project Replication